ArronBeale/CI_PP5_tee_time/README.md

 ### Profile
 - Allows the user to update their information and see their order history.
+- User stories covered: 5

 <details><summary>See feature image</summary>